Dinosaur (Kesha song): Live performances and covers

 The song was first performed live for MTV Push, a program broadcast by MTV Networks worldwide.
 The song was later performed as part of her world tour, the Get Sleazy Tour, as it was part of the concert's set-list.
 During the performance, Kesha was backed with dancers and band members that were dressed in an array of dinosaur costumes.
 Actress Heather Morris covered the song in the television series Glee in the episode titled "Prom-asaurus".
-It was aired on May 8, 2012, and is the 19th episode of that season.
+It was aired on May 8, 2012, and is the 19th episode of the third season.
 The episode's plot revolves around prom with its theme involving dinosaurs.
 Morris' character, Brittany S. Pierce, covered the song in the episode, performing a choreographed dance routine to it.
 Erica Futterman of Rolling Stone wrote that the episode's performance was "a small victory", and concluded that it was the best performance of that episode.
-Erin Strecker of Entertainment Weekly wrote that the song was "auto-tuned within an inch of its life", but praised Pierce's performance, writing "but Brittany can totally move."
+Erin Strecker of Entertainment Weekly wrote that the song was "auto-tuned within an inch of its life", but praised Morris' performance, writing "but Brittany can totally move."
 Glee's cover was released for digital download through the iTunes Store on May 8, 2012.